Magnetar111/Flight--F-Q/README.md

 B)	How are we solving:

 1)	User Problems Solution:
-1.1)	1.1)	To solving users queries we have build a chatbot using azure QnA Maker, with the reference of  air india website (https://www.airindia.in/online-booking-faqs.htm)
+1.1)To solving users queries we have build a chatbot using azure QnA Maker, with the reference of  air india website (https://www.airindia.in/online-booking-faqs.htm)
 <br></br><img src="https://github.com/Magnetar111/Flight--F-Q/blob/main/image2.png"></img><br></br>
-1.2)	1.2)	It can solve basic queries for users about flight booking, safety and vaccination guidelines.
+1.2)It can solve basic queries for users about flight booking, safety and vaccination guidelines.
 <br></br><img src="https://github.com/Magnetar111/Flight--F-Q/blob/main/image5.png"></img><br></br>
 1.3)	We have made website clean and user-friendly where they can find chat-bot more interactive  and they can also share their information.
 <br></br><img src="https://github.com/Magnetar111/Flight--F-Q/blob/main/image3.png"></img><br></br>